ucsd-cse125-sp24/group1-website/content/weekly-reports/week-08.md

 - Since we have different player models, we should have a role and skin selection screen as well
 - Since we have armor, we need a way to equip them

+I'm confident we'll get the game to a fun state soon!

 ### Will

 1. My goal was to implement a couple of the boss player’s abilities: giving other players a blindness + slowness effect and setting traps.

 2. I did both of those things and some extra stuff as well.
 The blindness effect makes use of our rendering pipeline by temporarily adding a new filter on the client side, so I’m glad we had that infrastructure in place.
 Similarly, the trap feature builds off of previous work which made it easy to just create a new entity type and implement its interactions.
 In addition to that, I revamped the particle system code so we could control the appearance of particles and how many/often they spawn.
 The hope is that we’ll be able to plug that into other types of models with minimal setup.
 I also used a new particle system instance to render a reticle in the center of the screen so you can see where you’re aiming.

 3. It took me a while to figure out some issues with WebGL transform feedbacks, byte offsets, and shader attribute ordering for the particle system code.
 When I implemented a particle system for CSE 169 I just did the physics on the CPU because I couldn’t find a good resource explaining transform feedbacks, but the initial implementation by Kenzo helped elucidate a lot.

 4. My goal for next week is to implement a win condition.
 This will involve support for two stages of gameplay, the first of which will have a timer and the second of which will be essentially a multiplayer QTE.
 I would like to finish this ASAP so we have time to try making a combat stage.

 5. I learned lots about transform feedbacks which are pretty neat.
 I can see how they make OpenGL/WebGL more general purpose.

 6. I feel confident that we’ll have something to show by the demo day.

 ### Kenzo

+1. My goal for this week is to implement a particle system spawner. so we can use it to spawn particles whenever the players do some action/ something happened

+2. I was able to plan and see how can I implement the particle spawner in a efficient way so that the code can be expandable and can be reused in many places.

+3. I was really busy this week with my other class, because the final presentation is coming up this Thursday.
+But I'll try to finish the particle spawner as soon as possible

+4. My goals for next week is to continue implementing the particle spawner.

+5. I learn more about how Will implement the sabotage player code and see how the playSound was implemented so that I can get an idea of how I should implement the particle spawner

+6. I am a bit worried we are behind but very excited to see how will our game turns out

 ## Meeting notes